echtejosh/pdf-to-image/README.md

 ```

 ### configure(options)
-Configure the conversion process for the PDF.
-See [options](https://github.com/echtyushi/doppler/blob/master/README.md#options):
+Configure the conversion process for the PDF:
 ```php
 $doppler->configure(options);
 ```